CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/Task-3.md

 1. Select **Go to Dashboard**

-1. To get the specific results based on any sentiment or conversation files, you can further filter it by selecting the checkbox under required .
+1. To get the specific results based on any sentiment or conversation files, you can further filter it by selecting the checkbox under required filter options.

    ![](images/s35.png)